Everything you need to know about augmented intelligence

 Augmented intelligence use cases

-Examples of how a symbiotic relationship between human and machine can be beneficial are found in varying industries.
+Examples of how a symbiotic relationship between human and machine can be beneficial are found in varying industries, including:

-- eCommerce: AI-powered self-service options like chatbots help streamline the online shopping experience for customers, providing quick answers to questions and handling simple customer service requests.
+- Ecommerce: The importance of augmented intelligence becomes evident through AI-powered self-service options like chatbots.
+These tools help streamline the online shopping experience for customers by providing quick answers to questions and handling simple customer service requests.
 But the role of human agents can’t be overlooked — a study by TELUS International found that the majority (88%) of Americans say it’s important to be able to speak with a live agent at any point during a self-service interaction.
 A live agent can use AI and machine learning applications to determine how to respond to a customer based on their history and behavior, and augment their current CX protocol with real-time data to make the experience positive and personalized to that customer.

 - Healthcare: Every day, healthcare workers are called on to make decisions about patients based on the data they have.
 AI can help process patient data quickly, helping to improve decision-making.
 For example, an experiment at Harvard Medical School showed an algorithm could detect breast cancer 92% of the time, while a human pathologist accurately detected it 96% of the time.
 When the two worked together, accuracy rose to 99%, showing the benefits of augmented intelligence.